LunaCreates/Luna-Creates/src/site/blog/top-10-most-visited-countries-in-the-world.md

   8\. **United Kingdom**

-Is the 9th largest and third most populated island in the world.

-Made up of four countries the United Kingdom has long been a beloved destination for international travellers.
+The UK is the 9th largest and third most populated island in the world.
+Made up of four countries (England, Scotland, Wales and Northern Ireland) the United Kingdom has long been a beloved destination for international travellers.
+Fantastic architecture, abundance of green scenic views and historical landmarks a plenty, I for one don't appreciate enough what we have right on our very doorstep!

-London is the country’s most visited city.

-Tourist attractions:-

 * Stonehenge